CompleteUnityDeveloper2/3_Project_Boost/README.md

 2. Examples of a number of game moments and level layouts.
 3. Level flow options.
 4. Challenge to capture your game moment using screen capture software and share.

+### 30 Debug Keys & Builds ###
+1. What debug keys are.
+2. Why they are useful.
+3. Setup debug keys to ignore collisions, and immediately load next level.
+4. Using `Debug.isDebugBuild` to keep debug keys out of final player build.